datagrok-ai/public/help/visualize/viewers/sunburst.md

 ## Configuring a Sunburst viewer

-To configure a sunburst viewer, click on the Gear icon on top of the viewer.
+To configure a sunburst viewer, click the Gear icon on top of the viewer.
 Context Pane with settings opens.

 ## Interaction with other viewers